 Ellen: I love Steve.
 That man deserves all of the gold in Ireland.

 Erin: I know.
-We loaded up the crew again with minimal family drama but with a thick overlay of mom-mocking.
+We loaded up the crew again with minimal family drama, but with a thick overlay of mom-mocking.
 What’s an hour detour amongst family?
-In moments, we hightailed it on the highway to the ACTUAL party in the ‘burbs where everyone was getting their green on and making general merriment of the raucous family holiday type.
+In moments, we hightailed it on the highway to the ACTUAL party in the suburbs where everyone was getting their green on and making general merriment of the raucous family holiday type.
 And making fun of us.

-Ellen: You were all the more heralded because you provided such great entertainment.
+Ellen: Ah, they loved you even more for providing such great entertainment.
 As an aside and to make this more about me, it feels kind of good that an Erin punking took place where I wasn’t the recipient.
 But it seems kind of wrong you’re blaming this on March.

 Erin: Well, March isn’t blameless.
 Maybe if it wasn’t tripping me up at every turn, I could have focused on the invitation.
 Perhaps it was my fault my family played a rousing game of “Find the Party,” but March is still totally to blame for these shenanigans.